mobiixi36/pi/README.md

-This project deploys a k3s cluster onto my Raspberry PI 4B which runs AlmaLinux as its OS.
+This project deploys an application on a k3s cluster onto my Raspberry PI 4B which runs AlmaLinux as its OS.

+So, I have installed AlmaLinux on this bear metal, on top of which I installed k3s & running a one-node cluster there.
+(In near future, when I received my 2nd PI, I will setup a multi-node cluster on bear metal PIs)
 ![My PI 4](readme-meta/my-pi4.png)

-The purpose this project is to demonstrate how we could decouple the TLS certificate management from Ingress Controller like Traefik.
+The purpose of this project is to demonstrate how we could decouple the TLS certificate management from Ingress Controller (e.g. Traefik).
+This strategy can be applied to k3s, k8s clusters running on bear metal or cloud hosted.

 The benefits are:

-- If needed to swtich to different Ingress Controllers,we would not need to re-issue the TLS certificates for applications running in the cluster.
+- With a deployed k8s/k3s cluster, if needed to swtich to a different Ingress Controller, we would not need to re-issue the TLS certificates for applications running in the cluster.

 - TLS certificates can be automatically renewed with the use of [Cert-manager](https://cert-manager.io)